townmath/cisp400-reader/docs/_sources/glossary.rst.txt

    low-level language
       A programming language that is designed to be easy for a computer to execute; also called machine language or assembly language.

+   lower bound
+      In :term:`algorithm analysis`, a :term:`growth rate` that is always less than or equal to the growth rate of the :term:`algorithm` in question.
+      In practice, this is the fastest-growing function that we know grows no faster than all but a constant number of inputs.
+      It could be a gross under-estimate of the truth.
+      Since the lower bound for the algorithm can be very different for different situations (such as the :term:`best case` or :term:`worst case`), we typically have to specify which situation we are referring to.

+   lower bounds proof
+      :to-term: adversary argument :label: example
+      :to-term: sorting lower bound :label: example
+      :to-term: search lower bound :label: example

+      A proof regarding the lower bound, with this term most typically referring to the lower bound for any possible algorithm to solve a given :term:`problem`.
+      Many problems have a simple lower bound based on the concept that the minimum amount of processing is related to looking at all of the problem's input.
+      However, some problems have a higher lower bound than that.
+      For example, the lower bound for the problem of sorting (:math:`\Omega(n \log n)`) is greater than the input size to sorting (:math:`n`).
+      Proving such "non-trivial" lower bounds for problems is notoriously difficult.

    lvalue
       An expression that identifies a non-temporary object.